develprr/metamatic-framework/README.md

 ### Sources
 Metamatic™ is available as [installable package at Npmjs.com](https://www.npmjs.com/package/metamatic).
-You can also explore the [Metamatic™ source code at GitHub](https://github.com/develprr/metamatic-framework).
+You can also explore the [source code at GitHub](https://github.com/develprr/metamatic-framework).
-Or visit the official Metamatic™ home page at [www.metamatic.net](http://www.metamatic.net).
+Or visit the official home page at [www.metamatic.net](http://www.metamatic.net).

 *[<- Back to contents](#chapters)*

 ### Examples

-Check out the source code of [Metamatic™ Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of the Metamatic™ framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!
+Check out the source code of [Car App demo](https://github.com/develprr/metamatic-car-app) for a practical example of Metamatic™ framework in action, and the actual deployment of the [demo live](https://metamatic-car-app.herokuapp.com/)!

-Also checkout the [Metamatic™ Router Demo](https://github.com/develprr/metamatic-router-demo) which also demonstrates the Metamatic™ Router feature.
+Also checkout the [Router Demo](https://github.com/develprr/metamatic-router-demo) which also demonstrates the Router feature of Metamatic.

 *[<- Back to contents](#chapters)*